In a world of demographics, categories, and ethnotypes it is easy to lose sight of individual perspective.

 Every Saturday of the month of May, I will be posting one prosaic interview highlighting either a Hyderabadi woman or an Indian woman currently located in Hyderabad.
 In total, you will read 4 Indian Femme Perspectives: Kavitha, Sonali, Rokeya, and Bharti.

 I will offer as comprehensive and inclusive a survey as I know how.
-But, to be fair both to the represented people and receiving audience, I admit defeat in advance.
+But, to be fair both to the represented people and the receiving audience, I admit defeat in advance.

 In every community, some people will fit every stereotype, and some people will fit no stereotypes, and both are valid representations for that community.” – Tyler Oakley